snotbubble/dramaqueen/usage.md

 6. save the campaign
 7. go to a sub-folder called pub and open test_index.html in a browser
 8. if the site looks good, go back to dramaqueen and select publish tab
 9. review server and user settings, hit publish.
-It will ask for your password before uploading
 10. review online site

 # advanced usage: